Kim Jensen

 Projects

-I love programming, standards and cryptography, so in December 2016, I decided to start a new Open Source Project, CWS - Cryptographic WebStore.
+I love programming, standards and cryptography, so in December 2016, I decided to start a new Open Source Project, EDS - Encrypted Data Share.
 The purpose of this project is to build a small, fast, clean and secure backend component, which can be embedded in other projects as a layer between the Business and Persistence Logic.

-CWS 1.x (released 2018) )is written as a pure Java EE 7 project - utilizing existing cryptographic operations available in Standard Java.
+EDS 1.x (released 2018) is written as a pure Java EE 7 project - utilizing existing cryptographic operations available in Standard Java.
 The goal is to provide a way to share information between parties, with as much safety and security as can be mustered in an environment, where control over internal communication and database is left to the host or cloud service provider to control.
-CWS 2.0 (scheduled for Autumn 2020), will be based on Jakarta EE & Java 11.
+EDS 2.0 (scheduled for Autumn 2024), will be based on Java 21 & Jakarta EE 10.

 IntraWeb Services